Tech Totalitarians Are Silencing Social Media Dissent

 Diversity?
 Ideological purity is more like it.
 Purity employees are actually awarded a “peer bonuses” for defending.

-Far more concerning?
-Between December 2016 and December 2017, Google’s worldwide search engine market share was 91.79%.
+Of greater concern, between December 2016 and December 2017, Google’s worldwide search engine market share was 91.79%.
 In short, billions of people are being fed a “curated” worldview where progressive ideology reigns supreme.
 Moreover YouTube, which is owned by Google, has the very same progressive-driven agenda.

-So does Facebook.
-In 2016, Gizmodo revealed several former Facebook news curators admitted they “routinely suppressed news stories of interest to conservative readers from the social network’s influential ‘trending’ news section … even though they were organically trending among the site’s users.”
+As for Facebook, in 2016, Gizmodo revealed several former Facebook news curators admitted they “routinely suppressed news stories of interest to conservative readers from the social network’s influential ‘trending’ news section … even though they were organically trending among the site’s users.”
 Facebook CEO Mark Zuckerberg denied the allegations, but Heat Street columnist William Hicks documented 10 incidents where Facebook censored conservatives, and noted the website “routinely shuts down pages and blocks users simply for stating right-of-center opinions.”

 There are innumerable other examples of such bias — and the all too common cop-out of blaming them on faulty algorithms — but it is only half the problem.
 The other half is the virtual elimination of privacy.